 If you have been injured at a restaurant, bar, club, park, or any other public venue, you should explore your legal options.

 Even the most careful person can be hurt in an accident in a public place.
-You may walk into a space that is not properly maintained, as it may not be possible for you to know about or foresee the potential dangers in such a space.
-According to official government figures, flooring and floor materials cause nearly 2 million fall-related injuries every year.
+You may walk into a space that is not properly maintained.
+Under some circumstances, you may not know about or foresee the potential dangers in such an area.
+According to official government figures, flooring and floor materials cause nearly two million fall-related injuries every year.
 Falls are also the number one occupational injury for working persons over the age of 55, they are the second-leading cause of death in the construction industry, and they lead to 15% of accidental deaths in the workplace.

 Falls are not the only kind of accidents that occur in public places.
 The following incidents are also common:

-The staff at a restaurant should never be too busy to clean up spilled drinks or dropped food, the employees at a hotel should never be so overwhelmed that they cannot repair faulty staircases or loose carpets, the owner of a building should not leave walking surfaces uneven or filled with ice and snow just to save time and money—these are the sorts of oversights that can lead to accidents and injury.
+The staff at a restaurant should never be too busy to clean up spilled drinks or dropped food.
+Hotel employees should never be so overwhelmed that they cannot repair faulty staircases or loose carpets.
+The owner of a building should not leave walking surfaces uneven or filled with ice and snow just to save time and money—these are the sorts of oversights that can lead to accidents and injury.

-If you have been injured in a public place, you may question whether the premises owners are responsible.
+If you have been injured in a public place, you may question whether the owners of the premises are responsible.
 Here are some instances in which they can be:

-Owners have a responsibly to ensure that these modes of indoor transport are safe for people of all ages.
+Owners are responsible for ensuring that these modes of indoor transport are safe for people of all ages.
 Elevators and escalators should be inspected regularly and maintained properly in accordance with regulation.

-Parking lots, shopping malls, and nightclubs are spaces in which there is a higher than average risk of someone being physically harmed.
+Parking lots, shopping malls, and nightclubs are spaces in which there is a higher than average risk of physical harm.
 There are many dark corners in parking lots, giving criminals the opportunity for robbery and assault.
 In nightclubs, there is plenty of drinking and excitement, which can lead to aggression and violence.
 Such places must have proper security in place to protect patrons.
-If they do not and someone gets hurt, the premises owner can be held accountable.
+If they do not and someone gets hurt, the premises owner can be held liable for resulting injuries.